-Grouping with parentheses in HED indicates that the tags are associated.
-Where possible, parentheses should be preserved.
+Grouping with parentheses in HED means that the tags are associated.

 Warning: HED-compliant tools should be able to handle arbitrary correctly nested parentheses and correctly distinguish differences in grouping.

 1.6.1.3 6.1.3.
 Tag ordering

 Any ordering of HED tags and HED tag groups at the same level within a HED tag group is equivalent.